Accessibility statement for CHFT Future website

 How accessible this website is

-• Embedded or linked YouTube and HTML 5 videos are present with some not having accurate captions
+• Embedded or linked YouTube videos are present with some not having accurate captions

 • Some elements use ARIA attributes incorrectly